Humbled in Holstein: Is Bayern Munich’s defeat a sign of deeper problems? | DW | 14.01.2021

 Bayern Munich slipped to defeat at Holstein Kiel on Wednesday night, losing on penalties in what was the most significant result in the history of their second tier opponents.

-Under coach Ole Werner, the youngest coach in any of Germany's top three divisions at 32, Kiel exposed Bayern's soft underbelly and revealed weaknesses that other teams will now look to exploit too.
+Under coach Ole Werner, the youngest coach in any of Germany's top three divisions at 32, Kiel exposed Bayern's soft underbelly and revealed weaknesses that other teams will now look to exploit.

 But how serious are Bayern's problems?
-The defeat was dismissed by Thomas Müller as "definitely not the best period for us” and while it's true that Bayern are still by far the best team in Germany, alarm bells are starting to ring for Hansi Flick's side.
+The defeat was dismissed by Thomas Müller as "definitely not the best period for us” and while Bayern are indisputably the best team in Germany, alarm bells are starting to ring for Hansi Flick's side.

 Bayern's Achilles Heel